-D. Graphical Representation of Overall Performance: Overall Scale Score and Performance Level
+E. Graphical Representation of Overall Performance: Overall Scale Score and Performance Level

 This graphic provides an illustration of the five performance levels and where the student's overall scale score is positioned along the performance scale.
+The student's score is indicated by the black triangle positioned along the range of overall scale scores that define each performance level.
+The ranges of overall scale scores are indicated underneath the graphic.
 The scale score needed to reach Performance Level 2 is 700, for Performance Level 3 it is 725, and for Performance Level 4 it is 750 for all grade levels in both ELA/L and mathematics.
 The scale score needed to reach Performance Level 5 varies.
 Refer to Appendix A for the full list of scale score ranges for each performance level.

-E. Your Child's Score
+F. Your Child's Score